 - Comment on your work for this project in relation to the question of fair use.
 Where did you incorporate the work of others into your project?
 How would you defend your use of these materials with reference to the principles of fair use?

 Your project should also address concerns of accessibility.
-If your project includes static images, you should have alt-text for these images (do this on your site, but also write-out the alt-text underneath the images so I can see your work).
+If your project includes static images, you should have alt-text for these images.
 If your project includes audio or video recordings, you should have a transcript (see a sample here).
 Depending on the length of your audio or video, you do not necessarily need to include a complete transcript.
 If you do not produce a transcript for the entire audio or video, your transcript should be at least a page.

 Finally, your should cite and give credit to any sources you draw on.
 The Purdue OWL can help us cite online sources and other relevant sources such as interviews, pictures, songs, etc. You can do this directly in your project (for example, including credits at the end of a video) or on your website post for the project.